TreasaRose/MoMA_analysis_project/README.md

 ## Conclusion
 This project offers a comprehensive look at data engineering in a logistics and product sales context.
 By working with real-world data, you will gain valuable insights into optimizing factory locations, shipping routes, and product margins, all while refining your skills as a data engineer.

+### Questions Answered
+The following are a few of the questions that are answered in this project (check out the full SQL queries in the detailed article here):

+1. Retrieve All Products from a Specific Factory
+2. Calculate Product Margins
+3. Get Total Sales and Units Sold by Division
+4. Find Top 5 Cities by Total Sales
+5. Get Factory-Wise Product Count
+6. Find Products with Maximum Price Difference Between Units
+7. Identify Orders with Late Shipments
+8. Search for Factory Names Containing Special Characters
+9. Calculate Running Totals of Sales and Gross Profit by Region
+10. Find Top Products by Units Sold Using Percentile<
+11. Calculate Average Sales per Day for Each Division
+12. Find the Most Recent Orders for Each Division
+13. Calculate Year-over-Year Sales Growth by Division
+14. Find the most populated cities for each state
+15. Product Margin Calculation
+16. Factory Optimization Recommendation
+17. Identify the Most Efficient Shipping Routes (Based on Distance)
+18. Compare Sales vs Target by Division
+19. Get Sales Target Achievement by Division
+20. Determine Which Regions Exceeded Their Targets
+21. Generate a List of Consecutive Orders for Each Customer
+22. Calculate Monthly Sales Trends for the Top Regions
+23. Get the Closest ZIP Code for Each Factory
+24. Identify Orders That Miss Sales Targets by Division and Region
+25. Find the Most Profitable Product by Factory and Division